scottyaa275/Forge-Mod-Project/README.md

 # Forge-Mod-Project
-This will eventuallay be an Epic Mod Pack For Minecraft This is a Minecraft Forge Mod Project
+This will eventuallay be an Epic Mod Pack For Minecraft, Currently there isn't much content